-Nazaré Soares (Spain/Portugal) is an artist and curator.
-She works around notions of invisibility, imperceptibility, and magic engineering.
-Her research and practice When the Spell is Broken, from 2014 and onwards, is developed from her interest in systems of interconnectivity deeply grounded in topographies of the imaginary spaces.
+Nazaré Soares (Spain/Portugal/Norway) is an artist and curator mainly working with new animism & spiritual technologies within contexts of contemporary art & new ecologies.
+She works around notions of neo-pharmacopoeias, invisibility, imperceptibility, and magic engineering.
+Her practice interweaves, psychoacoustic and cinematic spaces, speculative design and performance arts, producing spaces for ritual, and incubation means.
+Her research and practice When the Spell is Broken, from 2014 and onwards, is developed from her interest in systems of interconnectivity deeply grounded in topographies of imaginary spaces & inner landscapes.
 How mediation and translation processes within ontologies of these systems coexist with the body, language, landscape, and invisible architectures.
-Her practice interweaves, psychoacoustic and cinematic spaces, speculative design and performance arts, incubating spaces for ritual, and incubation means.

 She is a founder of the art platform Invisibledrum based in Norway, a platform investigating interrelationships and interconnections within technology, art, ecologies, and animistic systems in contemporary society.
-She is the chief editor of the online journal and podcast series sONgLineS DowSerS, a digital pilgrimage, and a transdisciplinary learning space for those called to investigate contemporary pharmacopeia, sound and healing arts, new ecologies, and cosmologies.
+Nazaré is the curator of art and new ecologies for Tribute Earth, an NGO that provides access to ancestral wisdom and regenerative biocultural projects.

-Her work has been exhibited at numerous art venues and festivals worldwide, including amongst others, Art & Science Museum of Singapore, Palais des Congrès of Montréal, Metamorf Art & Technology Biennale, Museum of Contemporary Art of Ethiopia, Brighton Museum, Fabrica Gallery Brighton, Indian Habitat Centre, Trondheim Kunstmuseum, Centro Botín, and Sonar Music & Technology Festival.
+Her work has been exhibited at numerous art venues and festivals worldwide, including amongst others, Art & Science Museum of Singapore, Palais des Congrès of Montréal, Metamorf Art & Technology Biennale, Museum of Contemporary Art of Ethiopia, Brighton Museum, Fabrica Gallery Brighton, Indian Habitat Centre, Trondheim Kunstmuseum, Centro Botín, Sonar Music & Technology Festival, Kunsthall Trondheim & Varanger Museum.